Jonathan50/keyhttps/README.md

 # KeyHTTPS

 This is a simple extension for Firefox.
 It also needs a better name.
-Provides Control-; as an alternative to Control-L.
+Provides the keyboard shortcuts Control-; and Control-Y as HTTPS counterparts to Control-L and Control-T respectively.

-This keyboard shortcut focuses on the URL bar and enters "https://".
+* Control-; just focuses on the URL bar and enters "https://".
+* Control-Y opens a new tab, and then enters "https://" in the URL bar.

+Download the latest .xpi from the [releases](/Jonathan50/keyhttps/releases).